SiposCristina/Onlinegantt.com_automation_code/README.md

 <li>npx playwright test regression.spec.js --project webkit --headed</li>
  </ul>
   <br>
-To compare the files from the two folders (Masterfiles and downloads-21DEC), I ran the test with this command: tests\check 21DEC, where “tests” is the folder containing the “check.bat” batch file, and “21DEC” is the folder containing the CSV file.
+To compare the files from the two folders (Masterfiles and downloads-21DEC), I ran the test with this command: tests\check 21DEC, where “tests” is the folder containing the “check.bat” batch file, and “21DEC” is the folder containing the CSV, PDF and PNG files.

 <h3>Test Results</h3> <h4>Performance Testing</h4> <p>As the below charts illustrate, as more tasks are added, the application performance gradually slows down.
 These results are collected from the script run in the Chromium browser.  </p>